mirusz9/Virus-Simulation/README.md

 ```bash
 npm start
 ```
 After starting the server, open your browser and go to `http://localhost:3000/`.
 The simulation starts immediately.
 If you want to run the simulation again, just reload the page.
-After you change any of the settings or files, restart the server with running `npm start` again.
+After you change any of the settings or files, restart the server with running the command `npm start` again.

 ---
 ## mirusz9, 2020